Omar-p/learning-notes/aws/aws.md

     - deny all
       - remove FullAWSAccess
       - ![](./images/iam/scp-deny-all.png)
-    - must go for deny all because aws will add new services. deny all[]
+    - must-go for deny all because aws will add new services. deny all[]
       - explicit allow services.
     - to reduce admin overhead of allowing each required service u can allow all and deny what u want.